 The Name we have specified has no special meaning other than reminding us how we have specified this particular coordinate system.
 A good name can help us remember what it is if we choose to add it to our Favorites.
 We press OK.

 That closes the Coordinate System sub-dialog and puts us back in the Reproject Component dialog where now we see our Florida Orthographic custom coordinate system is set as the new coordinate system.

-We leave other options in their default settings, using the standard method with bilinear interpolation, and press Add Component.
+We leave other options in their default settings, using inverse, bilinear as the Render choice.
+We press Add Component.

 Reprojecting an image means changing the dimensions and numbers of pixels so the only option is to Add Component, that is, to create a new image and table in the Project that are a copy of the subject image, but reprojected into the new coordinate system.
 See the Reprojection Creates a New Image topic for why reprojecting an image changes the number of pixels.

 The result is that a new image, called Florida 2 is created in the Project along with a new table, Florida Table 2, that stores the tiles for the new image.

 The Info pane shows the new information, including more sensible Pixel size values, since the new orthographic projection we specified uses meters as units of measure.